Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Feynman--Dyson diagrammatic perturbation expansion of propagator

 These $\lambda$-derivatives can be taken either numerically or analytically.
 From the former, we obtain benchmark data of the perturbation corrections at several low orders \cite{Hirata2017}.
-From the latter, we derive recursions of $\delta \bm{G}^{(n)}$ and $\delta \bm{\Sigma}^{(n)}$ in the style of Rayleigh--Schr\"{o}dinger perturbation theory, which can then be implemented into a general-order algorithm \cite{Hirata2017}, which has been used in this study.
-They also serve as a basis of the linked-diagram and irreducible-diagram theorems in a time-independent picture \cite{Hirata2017}.
+From the latter, we derive recursions of $\delta \bm{G}^{(n)}$ and $\delta \bm{\Sigma}^{(n)}$ in the style of Rayleigh--Schr\"{o}dinger perturbation theory, which can then be implemented into a general-order algorithm \cite{Hirata2017}.
+This strategy was used in this study.
+The recursions also justify the diagrammatic rules through the linked-diagram and irreducible-diagram theorems in a time-independent picture \cite{Hirata2017}.

-While the time-independent picture is more mathematically transparent and systematically extensible to arbitrarily high orders, the time-dependent one may be more intuitive and expedient \cite{dyson_physicsworld,mattuck1992guide}.
+While the time-independent picture is more mathematically transparent and systematically extensible to arbitrarily high orders \cite{Hirata2017}, the time-dependent one may be more appealing to our intuition and expedient \cite{dyson_physicsworld,mattuck1992guide}.
 In the latter, for example, the second-order self-energy is stipulated diagrammatically as in Fig.\ \ref{fig:Sigma2}.
-It graphically describes the process in which (1) a mean-field particle (hole) scatters another particle out of its mean-field state, thereby creating a hole, at one time, (2) all three particles and holes propagate in their respective mean-field potentials, i.e., driven by the mean-field propagator $\bm{G}^{(0)}$, and (3) the particle-hole pair recombines at another time.
+It graphically describes the process in which (i) a mean-field particle (hole) scatters another particle out of its mean-field state, thereby creating a hole, at one time; (ii) all three particles and holes propagate in their respective mean-field potentials, i.e., driven by the mean-field propagator $\bm{G}^{(0)}$; and (iii) the particle-hole pair recombines at another time.
 The numerical value of $\delta\bm{\Sigma}^{(2)}$, which is related to the probability of this overall process, is the product of the probabilities of the constituent scattering and propagation events summed over all possible times and positions of their occurrences.
-Consulting with Table 4.3 of Mattuck \cite{mattuck1992guide}, we can evaluate it as \begin{widetext}
+Consulting with Table 4.3 of Mattuck \cite{mattuck1992guide}, we can then evaluate it as \begin{widetext}

-\end{widetext} where an occupied spinorbital index and the imaginary unit both denoted by ``$i$'' may be easily distinguished.
-Second-order many-body Green's-function method [MBGF(2)] solves the inverse Dyson equation [Eq.\ (\ref{eq:inverseDyson})] with this $\bm{\Sigma}^{(2)}$.
-Since these roots occur at the intersection of $\bm\epsilon + \bm\Sigma^{(2)}(\omega)$ and $\omega$, they cannot be divergent even though the method is perturbative.
+\end{widetext} where an occupied spinorbital index and the imaginary unit both denoted by ``$i$'' should be distinguished, and $\langle pq||rs \rangle$ is an antisymmetrized two-electron integral \cite{szabo,shavitt}.
+Second-order many-body Green's function method [MBGF(2)] solves the inverse Dyson equation [Eq.\ (\ref{eq:inverseDyson})] with this $\bm{\Sigma}^{(2)}$.
+Since the roots of this equation occur at the intersection of $\bm\epsilon + \bm\Sigma^{(2)}(\omega)$ and $\omega$, they can never be divergent even though the method is perturbative.